benjiesun666-gif/transformer-go-tpu/design.md

 - **Batch processing**: `BATCH_SIZE` (number of concurrent games) can be increased to fully utilize TPU memory and compute.
 - **Memory layout**: Data is stored in flat arrays and directly turned into JAX arrays without extra copies.
 - **Asynchronous data loading**: PyTorch `DataLoader` prefetches batches on CPU while the TPU is busy training.
-- **Zero-Overhead Dynamic Control Flow**: Features like randomized MCTS depths normally trigger expensive XLA recompilations on the TPU due to changing tensor dimensions.
-This project bypasses this by pre-compiling discrete branches of JIT functions (e.g., for different simulation counts) during initialization, allowing Python to dynamically dispatch calls without incurring any compilation penalty during the self-play loop.
+- **Zero-Overhead Asymmetric Search**: Running two differently configured MCTS instances (baseline vs challenger) usually causes severe XLA graph bloat or recompilations.
+This project bypasses this by utilizing `jax.lax.cond` inside the JIT-compiled play step.
+This allows the TPU to dynamically dispatch evaluations to the correct MCTS tree based on the current player's turn at runtime, incurring zero compilation penalty during hyperparameter tuning.
 ## 6. Dependencies and Environment
 - **Core**: `jax`, `jaxlib`, `flax`, `optax`, `mctx`, `pgx`, `orbax-checkpoint`
 - **Support**: `torch` (only for data loading), `tensorboard`, `optuna` (for hyperparameter tuning)